Once again, thrill seekers, music lovers, conversationalists, all across Fruited playing Rush Limbaugh, a living legend.

 The Clinton administration didn't overreact.

-It made sure Americans were not too fearful of terrorism, it was conscious of international law.
+It made sure Americans were not too fearful of terrorism.

 Before that fateful day five years ago, it was arguably understandable for people to have underestimated the threat posed by radical Islam, although President Bush certainly didn't.

-Comparing Nazi appeasers to today's liberals is unfair to the appeasers of the 30s, because at least they spoke out for ignorance about how dangerous they spoke out of ignorance about how dangerous Hitler was.
+Comparing Nazi appeasers to today's liberals is unfair to the appeasers of the 30s, because at least they spoke out for ignorance about how dangerous, they spoke out of ignorance about how dangerous Hitler was.

 They weren't still arguing for appeasement in 1943.